domcabitac/domcabitac/README.md

 # 🖥 Aspiring Web Developer
 Hello everyone, my name is Dominic Cabitac.
-I am 23 years old and I am going into my final semester of Computer Science at [Ontario Tech University](https://ontariotechu.ca).
+I am a recent graduate from Ontario Tech University with a Bachelor of Science in Computer Science.
+I am eager to help a company grow while gaining valuable experience that will be beneficial in the future.
+I am currently working at RBC as a Career Launch Associate.

 ### Interests
 - Web Development